School List – 7 Great Schools with Vet Nutrition Programs

 2

 Many veterinary programs provide a course in nutrition, but not all of them make nutritional services available through their teaching hospital or otherwise work to emphasize the role of nutrition in animal care.
 When these services are provided, they say things about what the school thinks about the role of diet and nutrition in helping treat illness and in promoting animal wellness.
 When compiling this list of seven great schools with veterinary nutrition programs, we looked at exactly these types of things.
-Yes, fundamental nutrition courses are important but so are nutrition services programs and faculty members who are certified through the American College of Veterinary Nutrition.
+Yes, fundamental nutrition courses are important but so are nutrition services programs and faculty members who are certified through the American College of Veterinary Internal Medicine.

 Cornell University